-How pricing is affected by you:
+How an insurance rate increase is affected by you:

 - If you are involved in an AT-FAULT collision, this will affect your insurance rates.
-You will see a rate increase as a result of making an at fault claim.
+You will see a rate increase as a result of making an at-fault claim.

 - Your license has been suspended – if your license is suspended due to a traffic violation, it will have a large impact on your premium.
 However, if it has been suspended for administrative reasons ie. Medical, it should not affect your premium.

 Sometimes, your premium increases, and you have realized you’ve done nothing wrong.
-If you are curious or frustrated to as why you are paying more money, we are going to explain what is causing rates to increase.
+If you are curious or frustrated as to why you are paying more money, we are going to explain what is causing rates to increase.

 - Bad drivers are on the rise – With distracted driving rates higher than they have ever been, not only is the number of claims increasing, but the damage resulting from these collisions is as well.

 - The car insurance fraud scheme – Currently insurance fraud is a huge problem, and is toppling the entire industry.
 According to the Insurance Bureau of Canada, insurance fraud from auto alone costs drivers 1.6 billion per year. – This equates to $236 per driver.

 - Medical services are becoming more expensive – As the number of claims increases, the number of people requiring healthcare increases, and not only that, but in addition, the costs of medical services such as physiotherapy have increased overall.
 Appointments cost more today than they would have in the past, and insurance companies have to factor all this information into their premiums